Paul Hastings LLP - The Inside View

 Callbacks

-Callbacks at Paul Hastings take approximately two and a half hours and are made up of four 30-minute interviews and an ‘informational session’ with members of the talent acquisition team.
+Callbacks at Paul Hastings take approximately two and a half hours and are usually made up of four 30-minute interviews and an ‘informational session’ with members of the talent acquisition team.
 Candidates typically meet four attorneys in their preferred department.
-It’s a bit different in the New York office, where callbacks are conducted in a ‘super day’ format with up to 24 candidates in the office at the same time.
-Each student will still see four attorneys, but in a ‘round-robin’ format.
-There is also a lunch hosted at the office with junior associates.
-“Individual interview styles may vary,” Hasson says, “however, the format will generally be conversational with some behavioral questions focused on the candidate’s leadership skills, creativity, and business acumen.”
-But there are really no set topics to discuss, as one junior associate found out: “At one of my interviews here we talked about college basketball because I had it as an interest on my resume.”
+It’s a bit different in the New York office, where callbacks are conducted in a ‘super day’ format with up to 24 candidates interviewing at the same time.
+Each student will still meet four attorneys, but in a ‘round-robin’ format.
+“Individual interview styles may vary,” Fredenburg says, “but the format will generally be conversational with some behavioral questions focused on the candidate’s leadership skills, creativity, and business acumen.”

 Top tips for this stage: